Equivariant Neural Simulators for Stochastic Spatiotemporal Dynamics: EPNS model details

 First, the forward model independently embeds each node's mass to an invariant node embedding $h^t \in \mathbb{R}^{128}$, independently of position and velocity attributes.
 The number of hidden dimensions is kept constant throughout the remainder of the model for the node embeddings.
 Then, we apply the \texttt{FA-GNN} to the graph for 5 message passing layers to update the invariant embedding vectors -- the input features are the invariant node embedding as well as the coordinate and velocity vectors of each node.
 The forward model does not yet update the coordinate and velocity vectors, but simply applies the identity function to the input coordinates and velocities, as we found that it worked better to update these vectors in the decoder only.
 Note that this trivially implies an equivariant forward model.
 As such, in this stage, the spatial information is only used to construct a useful E(n)-invariant node embedding.

-\paragraph{Conditional prior:} $\left\{h^t \in \mathbb{R}^{n \times 128}, e^t \in \mathbb{R}^{n^2 \times 2}\right\} \rightarrow p_\theta(z | h^t) \rightarrow \left\{z \in \mathbb{R}^{16}\right\}$
+\paragraph{Conditional prior:} $\left\{h^t \in \mathbb{R}^{n \times 128}, e^t \in \mathbb{R}^{n^2 \times 2}\right\} \rightarrow p_\theta(z | h^t) \rightarrow \left\{z \in \mathbb{R}^{n \times 16}\right\}$

-As we chose an invariant conditional prior, the conditional prior architecture is a message passing GNN with 5 layers that takes as input the invariant node embeddings produced by the forward model.
-Then, the embeddings are aggregated using the mean aggregation function.
-A linear layer maps the aggregated embedding to the mean of the conditional prior distribution, while a linear layer followed by Softplus activation maps the aggregated embedding to the scale parameter.
-We use a 16-dimensional latent space.
+As we chose a conditional prior that is permutation equivariant, the conditional prior architecture is a message passing GNN with 5 layers that takes as input the $E(n)$-invariant node embeddings produced by the forward model.
+A linear layer maps the node embeddings to the mean of the conditional prior distribution, while a linear layer followed by Softplus activation maps the embeddings to the scale parameter.
+We use a 16-dimensional latent space for each node.

 \paragraph{Approximate posterior:}

 The architecture of the approximate posterior is identical to the conditional prior, with the exception that it accepts additional edge features as input.
 These are the same E(n)-invariant features that are also given as input to the forward model, but calculated for the system at time $t+1$, instead of time $t$.